 Tips to Help Protect Your Kids from Identity Theft

-How could your 2-year-old toddler, whom you just tucked in for the night, live in another state and own her own home?
-Answer: Thieves.
-Identity thieves have begun stealing newborns’ Social Security numbers right from the hospital.
+How could your toddler, asleep in the nursery, live in another state and own her own home?
+Identity thieves.

-Identity thieves know that children’s Social Security numbers often can be used for years before theft is discovered.
-Crooks can’t empty a baby’s nonexistent bank account, but they can use the numbers to:
+Identity thieves know that often they can use children’s Social Security numbers for years before theft is discovered.
+While criminals can’t empty a baby’s nonexistent bank account, they can use the number to:

 - Gain employment